Connectors (Contrast, Reason, Result, Addition)

 Procedure (108-120 minutes)

 Crazy Story Edition Write or display sentence starters on the board.
-Students work in pairs or small groups.
+Students work in pairs.
 Each student finishes a sentence and adds something new.
 After a few turns, each group shares their funny, silly, or surprising version with the class.

 Teacher projects different contrast connectors with their difference in use.
 Show some examples of each connector.
 Teacher highlights the key differences between them.
 Ask for examples.
 Students transform one sentence using another contrast connector.